bob1663/weather-test-app/README.md

-# Test Task Weather Forecast App for Reenbit
+# Test Task Weather Forecast App

 This is a repository for a Test Task Weather Forecast App for Reenbit: Vite, App Router, React, CSS, Clerk Auth, Visual Crossing API